 Determine the age of human genes using phylostratigraphy.

-Verify the the distribution of gene ages with the results obtained by other authors with other phylostratigraphy methods.
+Validate the distribution of gene ages with published results obtained by other phylostratigraphy methods.

 Validate the ages of the genes by investigating their functional roles in an evolutionary context.

 Assess the difference between the age of the transcriptome of cancer and normal cells, using lung, breast, head and neck and kidney as sample cancer types.